"Research Data Management is not admin!"

 Data management can sometimes seem like a daunting task, especially when suddenly confronted with requests for data management plans and making your data FAIR etc. Fortunately, there is a growing network of RDM support developing at the VU.

-- The AIMMS Data Steward, Brett Olivier.
+- The A-LIFE, C&PS, Data Steward, Brett Olivier.
 For practical, data management questions, writing data management plans, metadata, annotation, tools, storage solutions or software development and publication.
-Please contact me directly or I can organise an RDM walk-in session.

 - The VU library RDM support team is available for all your general RDM questions.